Lung cancer is a disease in which cancer cells grow in the lungs. The most common type of lung cancer include:

-- Non-small cell lung cancer—generally grows and spreads more slowly (more common form)
+- Non-small cell lung cancer—generally grows and spreads more slowly (most common)

 - Small cell lung cancer—generally grows more quickly and is more likely to spread to other parts of the body